Alphwarde/CTF-Writeups/ASUCTF/Crypto/Operation Quantum Key/Operation Quantum Key.md

 Encrypted Hint: /+6K8zWk5QC8PfjrMuKp2djX2eBMPpLCwRLu2FIMghfX8ZfjcOviTu893u03rK6KiMTDtkEvlonPE7eMXkOZF5A=
 ```
-- i was very confused so decided to open the next file, which was `SecureHintCrypt_paper.pdf`, i will only type out the important parts that are needed for the question:
+- To gain a better understanding of the challenge, I reviewed the provided PDF file., which was `SecureHintCrypt_paper.pdf`, i will only type out the important parts that are needed for the question:
 - Core Components:
 ```
 1. SHA-256 Hashing: Used to derive a fixed-length key from a variable-length